Marine RECON and MARSOC -- Changes in Structure/Operations

-Since the early years after September 11, 2001, the United States has ramped up its battle against terrorists worldwide and the special operations community has grown and changed to better prepare our special operators to do their mission.
-The Marine Corps has also changed the way they do business on the special ops side of the house.
-With the development of U.S. Marine Corps Forces, Special Operations Command (MARSOC) in 2006, the Marine Corps joined forces with U.S. Special Operations Command (SOCOM) to perform a variety of special operations missions around the world, including foreign internal defense, special reconnaissance, direct action, and other missions.
+Since the early years after Sept.
+11, 2001, the United States has ramped up its battle against terrorists worldwide, and the special operations community has grown and changed to prepare our special operators better to do their mission.
+The Marine Corps also has changed the way it does business on the special ops side of the house.
+With the development of U.S. Marine Corps Forces, Special Operations Command (MARSOC) in 2006, the Marine Corps joined forces with U.S. Special Operations Command (SOCOM) to perform a variety of special operations missions around the world, including foreign internal defense, special reconnaissance, direct action and other missions.

-Marine Recon Battalions and Force RECON still exist and their missions are largely unchanged.
-See the details at Camp Pendleton's Basic Recon Course.
-But in a nutshell, all future Recon students must attend the Basic Reconnaissance Course (BRC).
-You can still do this as a new Marine, but you must first qualify after boot camp and School of Infantry (SOI).
+Marine Recon Battalions and Force RECON still exist, and their missions largely are unchanged.
+But in a nutshell, all future Recon students must attend the basic reconnaissance course (BRC) at Camp Pendleton, California.
+You still can do this as a new Marine, but you must first qualify after boot camp and the School of Infantry (SOI).
 The link above will describe the standards that a Recon applicant must adhere to before joining the 0321 Military Occupational Specialty (Recon Marine).
-Recon Battalions remain an element of the Marine Divisions and continue performing missions for the deployed Marine commander.
-Force RECON remains under the control of the Marine Task Force Commanders within the Marine Corps and the Fleet Marine Force (FMF).
+Recon Battalions remain an element of the Marine divisions and continue performing missions for the deployed Marine commander.
+Force RECON remains under the control of the Marine Task Force commanders within the Marine Corps and the Fleet Marine Force (FMF).

-In order to create today's existing MARSOC, the Marine Corps took both Force Recon Companies and made them into the foundations for the (Marine Special Operations Raider Battalions) within the Special Operations Command (SOCOM).
-Force RECON has recovered from that quick reduction and is fully operational today and MARSOC has grown into a force of over 2,700 members with more than 1,000 operators.
+In order to create today's existing MARSOC, the Marine Corps took both Force Recon Companies and made them into the foundations for the Marine Special Operations Raider Battalions within the Special Operations Command (SOCOM).
+Force RECON has recovered from that quick reduction and is fully operational today, and MARSOC has grown into a force of more than 2,700 members, with more than 1,000 operators.
 Here is today's breakdown of the community:

-- Marine Raider Regiment (MRR) is the headquarters of the three Raider Battalions – each capable of a full spectrum of special operations missions around the globe.
-1st Marine Raider Battalion, 2nd Marine Raider Battalion and 3rd Marine Raider Battalion make up the MRR.
-The Battalions are broken into four companies and the companies have four Marine Special Operations Teams.
+- Marine Raider Regiment (MRR) is the headquarters of the three Raider Battalions -- each capable of a full spectrum of special operations missions around the globe.
+The MRR is comprised of the 1st Marine Raider Battalion, 2nd Marine Raider Battalion and 3rd Marine Raider Battalion.
+The battalions are broken into four companies, and the companies have four Marine Special Operations teams.

-- Marine Special Operations School in Camp Lejeune NC screens, trains, assesses, and selects Marines to become MARSOC Raiders.
-The main component of the school is the Individual Training Course (ITC) which is nine months long and charged with the role of taking an experienced Marine of at least 3 years and making them Special Operations Marine Raiders.
+- Marine Special Operations School in Camp Lejeune, N.C., screens, trains, assesses and selects Marines to become MARSOC Raiders.
+The main component of the school is the Individual Training Course (ITC), which is nine months long and charged with the role of taking an experienced Marine of at least three years and making them Special Operations Marine Raiders.

-Here is a quote from a Marine lieutenant who is considering attending MARSOC in the near future:
+Here is a quote from a Marine lieutenant who is considering attending MARSOC:

 The MARSOC website states:

-A forward deployed Marine officer said it best when commenting about the MARSOC-trained Marine, "The product going into training is far more advanced.
+A forward-deployed Marine officer said it best when commenting about the MARSOC-trained Marine: "The product going into training is far more advanced.
 It is still growing, but you cannot argue with results.
-They have done well while deployed to Africa doing FID, and equally well in Afghanistan doing DA/SR."
+They have done well while deployed to Africa doing FID [foreign internal defense] and equally well in Afghanistan doing DA/SR [direct action/special reconnaissance]."